didier-v/GDBeautifier/README.md

   the following characters: . = : tab space or EOL

 The addon ignores anything inside strings and comments.

+(Ignoring / within $node references and ability to add just 1 line before functions added by tobydjones)

 ## Installation
 Add the addons folder to your project, and enable it in the plugins panel of the project settings.